Mean-field limits of Riesz-type singular flows: Multiplicative Noise

 where now $\sigma>0$ is a constant and the $\ul{W}_i$ are independent Brownian motions in $\R^d$.
 Indeed, in equation \eqref{eq:anoise}, the noise is independent for each particle, whereas in equation \eqref{sysnoise}, the spatially dependent noise acting on each particle is the same.
 This difference clearly manifests itself at the limiting level.
 As has been rigorously shown by numerous authors \cite{Osada1987pc, Osada1987lp, FHM2014, LY2016, JW2018, LLY2019, BJW2019crm, BJW2019edp, BJW2020}, the empirical measure of the system \eqref{eq:anoise} converges in law to the solution of the deterministic diffusive/viscous equation

 As mentioned in the introduction, the second author \cite{Rosenzweig2020spv} was the first to study the convergence in law of the empirical measure for \eqref{sysnoise} to the solution (if one exists) of the SPDE \eqref{eq:mfnoise}.\footnote{An earlier work of Coghi and Maurelli \cite{CM2020} considered this problem but with an $N$-dependent asymptotically vanishing truncation of the potential in \eqref{sysnoise} to distances much larger than the typical interparticle distance $N^{-1/d}$.} By developing a stochastic extension of the modulated-energy approach of \cite{Serfaty2020} and introducing the commutator perspective adopted in this paper, he proved a quantitative estimate for the convergence in the 2D Coulomb case corresponding to the aforementioned stochastic point vortex model.
 The proof can be extended to dimensions $d\geq 3$, but, importantly, it very strongly depends on the Coulomb nature of the interaction.
-At the time of the present article, this is the only such result of which we are aware.
+At the time of the present article, this is the only such result for singular interactions of which we are aware (see \cite{CF2016} for the case of regular interactions).

 The idea of \cite{Rosenzweig2020spv} is to consider the modulated energy $\Fr_N(\ux_N^t,\mu^t)$ as before, noting that it is now a real-valued stochastic process which is almost surely finite.
 A formal application of It\^o's lemma (in Stratonovich form) to $\Fr_N(\ux_N^t,\mu^t)$ yields the stochastic differential inequality